What Buy-To-Let Taxes Do I Have To Pay?

 Basic rate£12,571 to £50,27020%

-Thankfully, you can reduce your income tax bill with allowable expenses.
+Luckily, you can reduce the amount of tax you pay by claiming allowable expenses.
 These are costs directly related to running your buy-to-let property.

 • Letting agent fees